-They must be able to take decisions and make their own judgments to be reliable, objective and independent actions to ensure these are different to an extent that allows a variety of views within the management body.
+They must be able to take decisions and make their own judgments to be reliable, objective and independent

-4.4.5 The policy regarding the diversity in the selection of members of the management structure, objectives and any relevant targets set out in the policy, and the extent to which they achieved the objectives and the respective targets
+4.4.5 The policy regarding the diversity in the selection of members of the management structure, objectives and any relevant targets set out in the policy, and the extent to which they achieved the objectives and the respective targets improve decision-making regarding strategies and risks by facilitating a broader range of views, opinions, experience, perception, values and backgrounds and reduces the phenomena of 'group think' and 'herd behaviour' in the process of decision-making.

-Bank considers diversity of the members of the management body as sum of characteristics like age, gender, geographical provenance and educational and professional background, and takes the necessary
+Bank considers diversity of the members of the management body as sum of characteristics like age, gender, geographical provenance and educational and professional background, and takes the necessary actions to ensure these are different to an extent that allows a variety of views within the management body.